Adlai Stevenson II: In other media

 The writer Gore Vidal, who admired and supported Stevenson, based a main character in his 1960 Broadway play The Best Man on Stevenson.
 The play, which was nominated for six Tony Awards, centers on the contest for the presidential nomination at a fictitious political convention.
 One of the main contenders for the nomination is Secretary of State William Russell, a principled, liberal intellectual.
 The character is based on Stevenson; his main opponent is the ruthless, unscrupulous Senator Joseph Cantwell, whom Vidal modeled on Richard Nixon and the Kennedy brothers.
 The play was turned into a 1964 film of the same name, with actor Henry Fonda playing Russell.
 Fonda had been a Stevenson supporter at the 1960 Democratic National Convention.

-The Avalanche, an album by Sufjan Stevens, contains a song called "Adlai Stevenson".
+The Avalanche: Outtakes and Extras from the Illinois Album, a 2006 album by Sufjan Stevens of songs about the state of Illinois, contains a song called "Adlai Stevenson".
+Stevenson's speech to the UN during the midst of the Cuban Missile Crises plays a minor but important role in Stephen King's 2011 time-travel novel 11/22/63.